Updated on: April 26, 2026

 🥈2.
 Hotspot Shield — Fast, Free, Unlimited-Data VPN to Browse the Web in China

-Hotspot Shield’s paid plans start at $2.99 / month, and they provide access to all server locations and streaming and torrenting support, as well as 24/7 live chat.
-In addition, all plans come with a generous 45-day money-back guarantee.
+Hotspot Shield’s paid plans provide access to all server locations and streaming and torrenting support, as well as 24/7 live chat.

 Bottom Line:

-Hotspot Shield has a very fast free VPN that works in China.
-The free plan includes its proprietary Hydra protocol that obfuscates your traffic and is fast.
-You also get unlimited data, but you have to watch an ad every 15 minutes and you get access to only 3 server locations.
-Upgrading to the premium plan gives you access to Hotspot Shield’s extensive server network and streaming and torrenting support.
+Hotspot Shield is a very fast, free VPN that works in China thanks to the proprietary lightweight Hydra protocol that hides VPN traffic from China’s Great Firewall.
+You also get unlimited data, but you have to watch an ad every 15 minutes, and you get access to only 3 server locations.

 Read the full Hotspot Shield review